jonathanlermitage/tikione-jacocoverage/README.md

-Thursday, May 12, 2016: due to a lack of free time, this project if over.
+Thursday, May 12, 2016: due to a lack of free time, this project is over.
 Feel free to start a fork.

 ## Java Code Coverage for NetBeans